JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 It looked like he was going to cry, his eyes glistening, but he continued, “Of course we all wish that it wasn't him.
 But…it was.
 And no matter how much you wish it could have been different, how you wish you could have done things differently, in the end, you just couldn’t have known."

 "You shouldn’t have to bear the burden of thinking that you are always in control.”
-Then he looked away but I could still easily read the emotions on his face.
+Then he looked away, but I could still easily read the emotions on his face.
 It was filled with sadness and compassion.
 “I know that it can be scary thinking that we aren't always in control...but that’s just the way it is.
 The things that happen to us, to others, we aren’t always responsible.
-It's weird to think about but it's sometimes easier to blame ourselves in order to stay in control of a situation rather than accept that we are often left powerless to a situation.
-But being powerless, when we accept that we sometimes are, it doesn’t make us weak.
-It just shows us that we are human.”
+It's weird to think about, but it's sometimes easier to blame ourselves in order to stay in control of a situation rather than accept that we are often left powerless in them.
+But being *powerless*, when we accept that we sometimes are, it doesn’t make us weak.
+It just shows us that we're human.
+It *reminds* us that we're human”

 I didn’t move for a long minute.
 Afraid that even releasing a breath would prevent my brain from processing every word.
-It somehow didn’t even cross my mind, or perhaps my overwhelming guilt had pushed away the logical argument, that I simply couldn’t have done anything at all.
+It somehow didn’t even cross my mind, or perhaps my overwhelming guilt had pushed away the logical argument.
+That I simply couldn’t have done anything at all.
 No pondering about the what-ifs or the “how I should have known”.
-It was too vague, it felt like an easy way out.
+It just...felt too easy.

 Then, Charlie shook me out of my reverie.
 “No, I know that look in your eyes.
 Don’t think like that.
 This isn’t a loophole.
 This isn’t an easy way out.”